r3dg0d/SIVA/README.md

 SIVA (short for super-intelligent voice assistant) is a voice assistant that performs a variety of tasks, as well as providing general information.
 Heavily inspired from Tony Stark's JARVIS tool.

 # To-Do
-- code a barebones virtual assistant (ask question, get response)
+✔️ code a barebones virtual assistant (ask question, get response)
-- add a Wi-Fi ID tool, and a callback to the virtual assistant. (if new wifi user detected, SIVA lets admin know)
 - add a GPS location search tool for finding people, add callback to S.I.V.A.
 (Codename: Dot)
 - add a Facial Recognition Tool that detects faces and converts it to names, add callback to S.I.V.A.
 (Codename: Adam)
 - add Youtube search tool